AO-StreetArt/Aesel/docs/pages/Asset_API.rst

 depict objects around it.
 This can vary, from an .obj file, containing mesh information, to a .glsl file, containing shader information, to a .png or .jpg file containing an image.
-Assets can either be associated to a Scene or an Object.
+Assets can either be associated to a Scene or an Object, or anything else by Asset Relationships.

 A Scene Asset is a file that devices may need to utilize in order to synchronize views of scenes with other devices, such as a photograph of